-What Can I Expect from Capital Caring’s Advanced Illness Care Team?
+What Can I Expect from Capital Caring Health’s Advanced Illness Care Team?

 Advanced Illness Care specialists will work with the patient’s primary medical team to address your unique needs.

-For the convenience of patients and family members, advanced illness care is delivered in many different settings including homes, hospitals, clinics, long-term care facilities and other locations.
+- For the convenience of patients and family members, advanced illness care is delivered virtually in many different settings, including homes, hospitals, clinics, long-term care facilities, and other locations.

 Advanced illness care services are typically covered by regular Medicare Part B, some Medicaid programs and many commercial health plans.

 Deductibles, out-of-pocket costs and other restrictions may apply, so it is important to check your individual policy or contact the plan administrator to determine your specific benefits.